system-er/Godot3DInterpreter/README.md

 If you like to get real programs, type
 LOAD and you can load one of the example-programs in the interpreterprograms-directory.
 You can write with your editor others and load them with load.

-camera3d movement with WASD, Arrow
+camera3D movement with WASD, Arrowkeys

 # Commands 3D (lowercase allowed):